benhulan/node-lesson/README.md

 Quotes from Ryan Dahl (creator of Node):

--"Node is a bunch of sugar (a set of libraries) written on top of the Google V8 Virtual Machine (modern Google Chrome)."
+>"Node is a bunch of sugar (a set of libraries) written on top of the Google V8 Virtual Machine (modern Google Chrome)."

--"Node uses the awesomeness of V8 to do networky things, properly" -"Node is not in the browser.
-Instead of a window object you have a process object" -"This is the foundation of what you want underneath your web stack."
+>"Node uses the awesomeness of V8 to do networky things, properly"

+>"Node is not in the browser.
+Instead of a window object you have a process object"

+>"This is the foundation of what you want underneath your web stack."

--"Front end frameworks go on top of Node."
+>"Front end frameworks go on top of Node."

 #### Assessments
 What is Node?